Chinmaya-Kausik/chinmaya-kausik.github.io/_pages/about.md

 ---
 Hi there!
 I'm Chinmaya Kausik, a 3rd year mathematics Ph.D. candidate at UMich working on machine learning, statistics, optimization and sequential decision-making.
 I am being co-advised by [Prof. Ambuj Tewari](https://ambujtewari.github.io/) and [Prof. Martin Strauss](https://lsa.umich.edu/math/people/faculty/martinjs.html).

 I design and implement algorithms, and provide theoretical and empirical guarantees on their performance.
 My focus is on reinforcement learning, bandits and RLHF for LLMs and transformer agents.
-Lately, I have also been working on personal projects involving other aspects of sequence models like LLMs, transformers, state space models.
+Lately, my focus has also expanded to include LLM agents and helping them plan and digest long contexts.
+I am also working on personal projects involving other aspects of sequence models like LLMs, transformers, state space models.

 You can find my resume at [this link](https://drive.google.com/file/d/1iSRJ5QqrAIKDPMs_gJM9O_S5stRTzZPo/view?usp=sharing).
 Check out my [papers](https://chinmaya-kausik.github.io/papers), [projects](https://chinmaya-kausik.github.io/projects), and [personal interests](https://chinmaya-kausik.github.io/personal)!